Gas Line Repair in Austin That Keeps Your Home Safe from Leaks

 Your homeowners insurance denies claims from DIY gas repairs.
 If a fire or explosion happens, insurance investigators check who did the gas work.
 Unlicensed repairs void your entire policy coverage.
 You pay all damage costs yourself.

-Real estate transactions also expose illegal gas work.
+Real estate transactions expose illegal gas work.
 Home inspectors find unpermitted repairs during buyer inspections.
 You must hire licensed plumbers to redo all DIY work before selling.
 This delays closings and costs more than hiring professionals initially.

 Homeowners Insurance May Cover Sudden Gas Line Damage